Maths

 Mastery in Maths

 At Beit Shvidler we take a ‘mastery’ approach to maths, with the core value that everyone can enjoy and learn maths.
 A mastery approach means that we seek to engage children fully as learners in each lesson through whole class, interactive teaching including questioning, short tasks, explanation, demonstration and discussion.
-Practise is designed to reinforce fluency and develop conceptual understanding.
-A mastery curriculum is designed to give careful thought to the sequence of learning, and ensures that each stage builds carefully on prior learning.
+Practice is designed to reinforce fluency and develop conceptual understanding.
+A mastery curriculum is designed to give careful thought to the sequence of learning and ensures that each stage builds carefully on prior learning.
 Deep understanding of key principles is a feature of mastery learning and is seen as fundamental to future learning, recognising and making connections, and generalising knowledge.
-We are part of the NCETM Mathematics Hub, and through this, our teachers have received training and excellent models of good practice.
-For more information in teaching for mastery in mathematics, please look at these five big ideas in teaching for mastery at: https://www.ncetm.org.uk/teaching-for-mastery/mastery-explained/five-big-ideas-in-teaching-for-mastery/
+Our teachers have received training and excellent models of good practice via the NCETM Mathematics Hub, focusing on the five big ideas in teaching for mastery at: https://www.ncetm.org.uk/teaching-for-mastery/mastery-explained/five-big-ideas-in-teaching-for-mastery/

-At Beit Shvidler, we use Power Maths to teach our maths curriculum.
-Power Maths is supplemented by White Rose and we are starting to introduce the NCETM spine materials.
-Maths is enhanced further by making links through the wider curriculum.
+At Beit Shvidler, we recognise that not one scheme fits all learning therefore we use a range of resources including Power Maths, White Rose, Nrich, Classroom Secrets etc. Maths is enhanced further by making links through the wider curriculum.
 Opportunities for whole school Maths Assemblies and Whole school Maths Days ensure further Maths connections are created.

 How do Maths lessons work?